Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 Despite these limitations, structuredClone()

-- Preserving complex data structures like nested application state
+- You need to preserve complex data structures like nested application state

-- Creating snapshots of data from API responses for manipulation
+- You need to create snapshots of API response data for manipulation

-- Implementing undo/redo functionality that requires state history
+- You're implementing undo/redo functionality requiring state history

-- Separate data from behavior: Keep pure data objects (which clone well) separate from objects with methods (which don't)
+- Separate data from behavior, keeping pure data objects (which clone well) separate from objects with methods

-- Error handling matters: Always wrap clone operations in try/catch blocks in critical code paths
+- Add error handling with try/catch blocks in critical code paths

 structuredClone()